-I will forever miss his “Toh miyaan, Kya Haal Hai” and the warm Jhappi that would come with his lovely smile.
+I will forever miss his “Toh miyaan, Kya Haal Hai” and the warm Jhappi that would come with his lovely smile.– Salim Arif

-For me it is a great personal loss…memories are strange, they come in spurts…the year was 1988 and we met during Bharat Ek Khoj where he was the principle actor in an ensemble of several NSD seniors and juniors besides veterans like Dubey ji..every third or fourth evening he would pull me to his home (tum bhi chade, hum bhi, chalo…he would say) and spend the evening at his terrace or watching tapes like That’s Entertainment….he took care of me at a time when I was newcomer in Mumbai…his two nephews were his family at that time.
-His affection and love grew with Kirdaar, Maachis and my own pilot of Azad.
+For me it is a great personal loss…memories are strange, they come in spurts…the year was 1988 and we met during Bharat Ek Khoj where he was the principle actor in an ensemble of several NSD seniors and juniors besides veterans like Dubey ji..every third or fourth evening he would pull me to his home (tum bhi chade, hum bhi, chalo…he would say) and spend the evening at his terrace or watching tapes like That’s Entertainment….he took care of me when I was newcomer in Mumbai…his two nephews were his family.
+His affection and love grew with Kirdaar, Maachis and my pilot of Azad.

 – SALIM ARIF, renowned theatre personality